keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 # Biography

 Hi, I'm Keyu, ~~an AI Alchemist~~ a first-year master student in Machine Learning at [University of Tuebingen]([[https://uni-tuebingen.de/en/]]).
-Currently, I’m working with [Dr. Shiwei Liu](https://shiweiliuiiiiiii.github.io) on LLMs pruning and reasoning.
+Currently, I’m working with [Dr. Shiwei Liu](https://shiweiliuiiiiiii.github.io) on model compression.
 I earned my B.Eng. in Artificial Intelligence from [Southeast University](https://www.seu.edu.cn/) where I was fortunate to be advised by [Prof. Guilin Qi](https://scholar.google.com/citations?user=1gw3LJQAAAAJ&hl=zh-CN).
 I also  had a wonderful time at [SEU-131AIClub](https://github.com/131AIClub), witnessing and contributing to its growth from founding to flourishing.

 I am passionate about finding emerging questions in <font color='FireBrick'><strong>scaling pretraining, post-training, and test-time computing</strong></font> with compute, models, and data — spanning reasoning capability, expressiveness, efficiency, robustness, generalization, and alignment, etc — and on seeking principled solutions from both system and algorithmic perspectives.
 Particularly, I am keen on understanding how LLMs perform reasoning and eliciting its effectiveness and efficiency in long-context reasoning scenarios.
 During undergraduate research, I broadly investigated on  neuro-symbolic knowledge representation and reasoning, especially, reasoning and embedding with knowledge graphs and description logic ontologies.